clamstew/jods/docs/docs/design-iterations/workflow.md

 pnpm docs:design-iterations:count-3 --target="try-jods-section" --skip-other-sections
 ```

+### Understanding Background Processes

+The design iterations system involves several asynchronous processes running simultaneously:

+1. **DocuSaurus Dev Server**: When you save component changes, DocuSaurus automatically rebuilds affected files in the background.
+2. **Browser Rendering**: The browser needs to receive these updates and re-render the page.
+3. **Playwright Screenshot Capture**: The screenshot system opens a browser, navigates to the page, and captures images.

+If these processes aren't properly synchronized, you may encounter these issues:

+- Screenshots being taken before your changes are fully built
+- Different iterations showing identical or incomplete screenshots
+- Inconsistent results across iterations
+- Race conditions where screenshots capture partially updated state

+### Signs That You Need to Wait Longer

+If you see any of these symptoms, you likely need to increase waiting time:

+- Screenshots look identical across iterations despite code changes
+- Only some of your changes appear in the screenshots
+- Screenshots appear with layout errors or missing styles
+- No visible differences between the baseline and new design

+### Recommended Workflow

+For the most reliable results, follow this extended workflow:

+1. Make your component changes
+2. Save all files
+3. Switch to your browser and manually refresh the page
+4. Wait until you can visually confirm all changes are applied
+5. Only then run the screenshot command
+6. Wait for the command to complete fully before starting the next iteration

+This ensures each process completes before the next begins, preventing race conditions and inconsistent results.

 ## Step 4: Implement Final Design

 When you've found a design you're happy with, apply it to your codebase: